Administration & Configuration

 Lateral Joins

-Allows to combine each row from table with the result of a lateral subquery.
+Allows to combine each row from a table with the result of a lateral subquery.

 In the following example, we’re joining people’s reading preferences with matching book titles: